Six Flags New Orleans: Southern Star Amusement (2008–2011)

 As of early 2010, the site was overgrown with debris and weeds.
 Removal of the debris and underbrush had begun.

-As of April 11, 2010, the site was still shut down with no clear future, since the city of New Orleans owned the property by this time and the plans for the Nickelodeon-branded theme park fell through three months after bonds failed to come through.
+As of April 11, 2010, the site was still shut down with no clear future since the city of New Orleans owned the property by this time, and the plans for the Nickelodeon-branded theme park fell through three months after bonds failed to come through.

 On January 21, 2011, Southern Star went public with its third redevelopment plans for the park, posting a link on their company website.
 On January 26, 2011, Southern Star posted a Letter of Intent for the park on its website.
-The redevelopment plans gave a brief history of the property, pre and post-Katrina condition photos, development concept photos, written descriptions of each phase of the redevelopment procedure and business projections for when it opens.
-During "Phase I", Southern Star planned to restore what is left of the park, and expand it by adding more rides and reverting the park back to its original Louisiana theme.
-The park would be revamped to reflect Louisiana's history and heritage, with one of the proposed sections paying tribute to the now defunct Pontchartrain Beach, which closed in 1983.
-"Phase II" entailed adding a water park and future expansion phases included adding a youth sports complex, an on-site hotel/resort and a movie studio/backlot that would cater to the needs of various production companies filming in the New Orleans area.
+The redevelopment plans gave a brief history of the property, pre and post-Katrina condition photos, development concept photos, written descriptions of each phase of the redevelopment procedure, and business projections for when it opens.
+During "Phase I", Southern Star planned to restore what is left of the park and expand it by adding more rides and reverting the park to its original Louisiana theme.
+The park would be revamped to reflect Louisiana's history and heritage, with one of the proposed sections paying tribute to the now-defunct Pontchartrain Beach, which closed in 1983.

+"Phase II" entailed adding a water park, and future expansion phases included adding a youth sports complex, an on-site hotel/resort, and a movie studio/backlot that would cater to the needs of various production companies filming in the New Orleans area.
 Plans also included developing an entertainment and shopping district within the park.
 These plans entailed utilizing all 224 acre of the site of which only 100 acre were to be developed and occupied by the remains of the Six Flags New Orleans park.

-The Letter of Intent from Southern Star set out a lease agreement between the city and the company stating Southern Star's proposed terms of the lease and its intent for utilizing and restoring the area.
+The Letter of Intent from Southern Star set out a lease agreement between the city and the company, stating Southern Star's proposed lease terms and its intent to utilize and restore the area.
 The company would enter a 75-year lease and take on the property in its current condition.
-Southern Star planned to take possession of the property prior to the establishment of the lease in order to provide preliminary security and repair/cleanup services.
-The lease would not have taken effect until Southern Star had taken possession of the property, started the cleanup process and provided proof of funding to the city.
+Southern Star planned to take possession of the property before the lease was established to provide preliminary security and repair/cleanup services.
+The lease would not have taken effect until Southern Star had taken possession of the property, started the cleanup process, and provided proof of funding to the city.
 After that, the city had 15 days to execute its end of the agreement.
-Any and all improvements made would belong to the company and the lease would end in the year 2018.
+Any improvements made would belong to the company, and the lease would end in 2018.
 The plans never came to fruition, however.